zaidalhuda/ai-in-teaching/README.md

 2. Click "Create new" → "Presentation"
 3. Choose: Prompt, Outline, or Document upload
 4. Use Gamma Agent for advanced enhancements
+5. Combine with Grok for current examples and trends

 ### Essential Educational Prompts